pqvst/hello/_posts/2023-10-23-one-day-build-expense-tracking.md

 ![](/assets/img/one-day-build-expense-tracking/spreadsheet.png)

-Ever since I first started tracking my expenses, I quickly realized that the best habit is to add your expenses immediately as they occur, so I don't forget later.
-So, it's important for me to be able to log my expenses easily and quickly on the go.
+Ever since we first started tracking our expenses, we quickly realized that the best habit is to add your expenses immediately as they occur, so we don't forget later.
+So, it's important for us to be able to log our expenses easily and quickly on the go.

 During the first couple of days with the spreadsheet I started by writing down expenses in a note on my phone, and then at the end of the day I'd sync the data with the spreadsheet.
 However, after a couple of days of doing this I decided to find a better solution.